-California Laws for Emotional Support Animals in Public Places
+California Laws for ESAs in Public Places

 - California’s law allows persons with disabilities to bring their trained service dogs and psychiatric service dogs to public places.
 However, according to federal law, public places cannot admit emotional support dogs.
 There are several laws like The Unruh Civil Rights Act, The California Disabled Persons Act (CDPA), and the Americans with Disabilities Act (ADA) which are set out for people with disabilities who use animals for assistance.
 Sadly, none is applicable to emotional support dogs.
 So, if you own an emotional support animal in California, you cannot take your untrained pet to a few public places.

 - Make sure you have a letter of emotional support animal in California with you provided by a Licensed Mental Health Service Provider so that you can have access to legal protection because many people are not aware of laws involving emotional support animal in California and that can create a problem for you.